How to write an essay

 Evaluate what you've written

-Once you've written and edited your essay, leave it alone for a couple of days if possible.
+Once you've written and edited your essay, leave it alone for a couple of days.
 Return to it with fresh eyes and give it a final check.

-Don't skip this step, final checks are important.
+Don't skip this step; final checks are important.
 This is when you can pick up on formatting and spelling errors and correct any referencing mistakes.
+You should:

-- Ensure that the conclusion provides a clear response to the essay question, summarising your key findings/argument.Ìý
+- ensure that the conclusion provides a clear response to the essay question, summarising your key findings/argument

-- Read your essay slowly and carefully.
-Writing has a rhythm - does your writing flow and is it correctly punctuated?
+- read your essay slowly and carefully.
+Writing has a rhythm - does it flow and is it correctly punctuated?

 Find out more